 - Square or rectangular boxes: These are great for shipping heavier goods, uniquely shaped items, books, CD’s/DVD’s, and fragile items.

-- Tubes: Tubes are perfect for lightweight goods like posters, prints, or other flexible items like t-shirts or socks.
+- Tubes: Cardboard mailing tubes are perfect for lightweight goods like posters, prints, or other flexible items like t-shirts or socks.

 - Specialty or hard boxes: Use these boxes for shipping delicate or electronic items, like cell phones or laptops.

 - Mailers: Think of these like large envelopes.
 Mailers are ideal for shipping smaller fragile items and documents, and can either come padded or unpadded on the inside.

 Pro Tip: If you’re an eCommerce business owner, pay attention to your package dimensions—specifically the OUTER dimensions.
 The different pricing tiers of USPS Priority Mail Cubic are based on your package’s outer dimensions.
 This can get tricky at times, since most packaging manufacturers measure based on INNER dimensions.
 If you want help getting the most bang for your buck on your package size, go check out Pirate Ship’s Smart Cubic Calculator and play around with some different dimensions!

 Protecting your contents inside your box is key, and the best way to accomplish this is by using the proper packing material.
 Packing material fills out the space inside your package, protecting your item and keeping it secure.
 Here’s a quick intro to some different types: